 - Madri Jansen Van Rensuburg – 2015- To Date

-The African Gender Development Evaluators’ Network (AGDEN), work to strengthen the gender responsiveness of programmes and projects to human rights.
+The African Gender Development Evaluators’ Network (AGDEN), works to strengthen the gender responsiveness of programmes and projects to human rights.
 AGDEN’s web; URL www.agdenworld.org

-The Mission of AGDEN is to foster (project, programmed and policy) accountability, facilitate just and equitable development in Africa through entrenching the values of effective gender and rights based participatory monitoring and evaluation.
+The Mission of AGDEN is to foster (project, programmed, and policy) accountability, and facilitate just and equitable development in Africa through entrenching the values of effective gender and rights-based participatory monitoring and evaluation.

 The objectives of AGDEN are: